Typhoon Nabi: Japan

 Throughout Japan, Nabi caused damage in 31 of the 47 prefectures, leaving over 270,000 residences without power.
 Torrential rains caused flooding and landslides throughout the country.
 The storm destroyed 7,452 houses and flooded 21,160 others.
 Several car assembly plants were damaged in southwestern Japan, while others were closed due to power outages, such as Toyota, Mazda, and Mitsubishi.
 In addition, the storm wrecked about 81 ships along the coast.
 On the island of Kyushu, damage in Ōita Prefecture on Kyushu reached ¥11.7 billion (US$106 million), the fifth highest of any typhoon in the preceding 10 years; about 20% of the total there was related to road damages.
 In nearby Saga Prefecture, crop damage totaled about ¥1.06 billion (US$9.6 million), mostly to rice but also to soybeans and various other vegetables.
 Crop damage as a whole on Kyushu totaled ¥4.08 billion (US$36.9 million).
+In Miyazaki Prefecture, the typhoon forced the permanent closure of Takachiho Railway.

 In the capital city of Tokyo, heavy rainfall increased levels along several rivers, which inundated several houses.
 Strong winds damaged ¥28.8 million (US$259,000) in crop damage in Gifu Prefecture, and ¥27.1 million (US$244,000) in crop damage in Osaka.
 In Yamaguchi Prefecture on western Honshu, Nabi damaged a portion of the historical Kintai Bridge, originally built in 1674.
 In Yamagata Prefecture, the winds damaged a window in a school, injuring several boys from the debris.
 One person was seriously injured in Kitakata, Fukushima after strong winds blew a worker from scaffolding of a building under construction.
 Effects from Nabi spread as far north as Hokkaido, where heavy rainfall damaged roads and caused hundreds of schools to close.
 In Ashoro, an overflown river flooded a hotel, and a minor power outage occurred in Teshikaga.